schnaader/precomp-cpp/contrib/preflate/README.md

 ------------------
 There is a make file, but it has only been tested so far with MinGW gmake.
 The produced executable is larger than 1MiB, while the MSVC compiler generated executables were around 100KiB.
 The reason for that is unclear at the moment.
 There is also a CMake script which hopefully works for non Windows platforms.

+Note: Support for std::thread (used in preflate since 0.3.3) is tricky in MinGW, and you might need particular MinGW builds for that to work.

 Credits